-Advantages Potential Pitfalls Can provide support independent of physical location, so suitable for supporting a wide geographical spread of members, or members whose mobility is limited.
-There is a significant level of investment in time and skilled resources to get an online peer support system up and running.
+Advantages Potential Pitfalls location, so suitable for supporting a wide There is a significant level of investment in time and skilled resources to get an online peer support system up and running.
 It is cheap to run once established.
 No postage, printing, copying, phone calls or travel.
 Requires peers with the maturity, time and skills to take on the role of moderator.